Small Wood Stove Buyer's Guide

 Follow all clearance and elevation restrictions.
 If the manual says to keep "x" part of stove six inches away from combustibles, do as it says.
 Otherwise, it could start a fire.
 You may not have all the room in the world, but this is a genuine hazard.
 It's better to have a small home than a burnt home.

-For electric stoves, always unplug it when you're not using it.
+For an electric stove, always unplug it when you're not using it.

 Set up some carbon monoxide detectors around your home.
 Gas and wood fireplaces let off carbon fumes that can be deadly if the house or stove is not vented correctly.
 CO alarms can save your life.

-And, for safety tips about small wood-burning stoves, we have another handy info-graphic .
+For safety tips about small wood burning stoves, we have a handy info-graphic.

 How Do I Take Care of My Small Stove?

 Wood burning stoves are famously long-lasting.
 Many wood stoves are going strong after 50-plus years.
 Gas stoves and electric stoves don't have the longevity of wood-burning stoves.
 Most appliances don't.
-Gas and electric models can still last you a good long time, though.
-It all takes some proper care and maintenance.
+Gas and electric models can still last a long time, though.
+They all require some proper care and maintenance.